AlexBaranowski/raspberry-pi-stress-test-automated/README.md

    missleading output file (name depends on frequency reported by the cpu0 before tests starts)
-3. If you want to overclock beyond `over_volt` >= 8 you must add additonal config to the `/boot/config.txt`.
-Note that this is might destroy/fry/brick your Raspberry Pi board.
-I won't provide these instructions here.
+3. If you want to overclock beyond `over_volt` >= 8 you must add additonal config to the `/boot/config.txt`. **Note that this might destroy/fry/brick your Raspberry Pi board.** I won't provide these instructions here.
 4. If stress-ng is installed, and /usr/bin/stress is unavailable, the softlink `ln -s /usr/bin/stress-ng /usr/bin/stress` must be created.